Hope the Rhino

 In the smallest of actions, there is hope.
 Hope that we can create change in this world.

-Hope the Rhino was my first political piece.
+In fact, this sculpture was my first political piece.

 Hope is a statement piece, about the dire situation facing the world’s rhinoceros population.